Phase transitions in time complexity of Brownian circuits

 The addition logic function common to all three designs is given by the following expressions for inputs $A$, $B$, and carry-in $C$:

 where $X$ is the sum output and $G$ denotes the carry-out.
 We embed this function into a Brownian circuit.
-In the standard full adder, the sum output $X$ is computed before the carry-out $G$, meaning that the next digit cannot proceed until the carry has propagated.
-As a result, an adder consisting of $N$ such modules has a critical path length of $2N+1$, which includes both the computation and the propagation delay of carry signals.
-To examine how this ordering affects computation in Brownian circuits, we design the precede adder, in which the carry-out $G$ is computed and propagated before the sum output $X$.
-The structure of this circuit is shown in Fig.~\ref{fig:precede adder}.
+In the standard full adder, the sum output $X$ is computed before the carry-out $G$, which means that the next digit cannot proceed until the carry has propagated.
+Consequently, an adder consisting of $N$ such modules has a critical path length of $2N+1$, which includes both the computation and propagation delay of the carry signals.
+To examine the effect of this ordering on the computation in Brownian circuits, we design the precede adder, in which the carry-out $G$ is computed and propagated before the sum output $X$.
+The circuit structure is shown in Fig.~\ref{fig:precede adder}.

 In conventional electronic logic circuits, a design such as the precede adder is generally not feasible because a single-step CJoin gate circuit can represent logic functions using only two logical variables (see Fig.~\ref{fig:Two particles I/O circuit}).
-To further investigate how circuit structure affects computational performance, we introduce a third design: the product adder, shown in Fig.~\ref{fig:product adder}.
-This design is based on the sum of products (SoP) logic design methodology, which will be discussed in detail in Sec.~\ref {Product circuit}.
+To further investigate the effect of the circuit structure on the computational performance, we introduce a third design: the product adder, as shown in Fig.~\ref{fig:product adder}.
+This design is based on the sum-of-products (SoP) logic design methodology, which will be discussed in detail in Sec.~\ref {Product circuit}.